FlooringMarketingThatBooksHigh-TicketInstalls

 Houzz, Pinterest, and Instagram for premium customers

 Design-conscious flooring customers research visually for weeks before they Google.
+We meet them on the platforms where they're collecting ideas, then retarget them on the channels where they finally decide.

 A branded lead and revenue dashboard